 You just discovered a job opening with a great company.
 You scan over the job description listed on the company's website, LinkedIn, or a job board and realize that you really want this job.
-You even notice that you have the college degree and amount of experience that they are looking for.
+You even notice that you have the college degree and experience that they are looking for.

-Employers know the difference between a generic resume and a resume targeting their company and this position.
+Employers know the difference between a generic resume and a resume targeting their company and open position.

-Analyze The Job Description
+Analyze The Job Posting

-Job descriptions provided by employers are the secret to successful resume writing.
-Recruiters and hiring managers spend a lot of time creating these because they spell out exactly who they want to hire.
+Job postings provided by employers are the secret to successful resume writing.
+Corporate recruiters and hiring managers spend a lot of time creating these because they spell out exactly who they want to hire.

-- Human Resource Managers will then log in and do keyword searches to narrow down the hundreds of applicants to the most qualified.
+- Human Resource Managers will log in and do keyword searches to narrow down the hundreds of applicants and identify the most qualified.

-As you are reading the job description, ask yourself:
+As you are analyzing the job posting, ask yourself:

 - What is the primary goal of this position in relation to overall company goals?